 - 1. Washington State Department of Ecology (WDOE) requires site specific stormwater discharge permits - for any construction site disturbing more than 1 acre.
-2. Divert stormwater to an appropriate disposal system specified by site Civil Design. - Connect to the Palouse Business Center's stormwater system per development covenants. - 4.
-Design stormwater lot specific disposal facilities in accordance with the WDOE Eastern Regional Stormwater Management manual and the City of Pullman requirements.
-Specifically, avoid depositing stormwater into the subsurface in a manner that will impact down slope or adjacent properties.
-5. The soil profile encountered in explorations was classified as clay and has low permeability and no - capacity for vertical stormwater infiltration.
-Based on gradation results and previous exploration in the area.
-USDA classifications correlate to clay at depth.
-6. Stormwater may be treated in grassed lined, bio-infiltration swales, but swales must be sufficiently sized to store water and rapidly convey it to the on-site stormwater detention facility, ultimately to be metered - out to the City of Pullman, Stormwater system. - Direct collected stormwater at least 50 feet away from structures.
-8. If Civil Design or other issues will not allow appropriate collection and disposal points set away from structures the minimum distance recommended above, the design team must evaluate alternate stormwater disposal plans. - Providing regular site stormwater inspections during construction by a Certified Erosion Control Sediment Lead (CESCL) is required by WDOE for SWPPP implementation.
+2. Divert stormwater to an appropriate disposal system specified by site Civil Design. - Connect to the Palouse Business Center's stormwater system per development covenants.
+4. Design stormwater lot specific disposal facilities in accordance with the WDOE Eastern Regional - stormwater into the subsurface in a manner that will impact down slope or adjacent properties.
+5. The soil profile encountered in explorations was classified as clay and has low permeability and no capacity for vertical stormwater infiltration.
+Based on gradation results and previous exploration in the - area, USDA classifications correlate to clay at depth.
+6. Stormwater may be treated in grassed lined, bio-infiltration swales, but swales must be sufficiently sized to store water and rapidly convey it to the on-site stormwater detention facility, ultimately to be metered